sweet-security/candystore/README.md

 * Fast and efficient, with a very low memory footprint (~0.6% overhead)
 * No heavy/unbounded merges
 * No Write-Ahead Log (WAL) or journalling of any kind
-* Crash safe: you may lose the latest operations, but never be in an inconsistent state
+* Process crash safe: you may lose the latest operations, but never be in an inconsistent state if the process crashes.
+However, if the machine itself crashes, the data on disk may be in an inconsistent state.
 * Splitting/compaction happens per-shard, so there's no global locking
 * Suitable for both write-heavy and read-heavy workloads
 * Concurrent by design (multiple threads getting/setting/removing keys at the same time)